sohanthapa/kong/README.md

 &emsp;&emsp;&emsp;&emsp; BE does not have any business logic to figure the offset and limit.

 ## Notes
-I have added few comments with NOTES in the code to clarify few things and why I choose to code it that way.
+I have added few comments with NOTES in the code to clarify few things and why I choose to code it that way. <br />
+Also, for the simplicity of this exercise I choose not unit test database functions because I need to mock the database call which <br />
+will involve more work.
+I have stated this in my code.

 ## Screenshots
 Below are few screenshots of the results of the APIs using Postman: